wolfwood/tryadactyl/README.md

 To validate that changes to the library code have not introduced regressions, run `make test` prior to editing (or after a `git stash`), which will generate reference *.stl*s for later comparison.
 Run `make test` again after editing to see if the tests still produce identical *.stl*s.
 New tests should be added when new positioning functions, keycap profiles, or other features are introduced.
 The tester models should also be useful to those who might like to print a smaller model to consider the feel of a given column shape without wasting time and material printing a full keyboard.

+Right now testing is a bit fiddly.
+Edit `testers/wrapper.py` to point `SCAD_EXE` at a nightly build of openscad, which has the *sort-stl* feature.
+Even with that, *.stl* files aren't always consistent.
+The alternative approach also has issues.
+Blog post incoming :)

 # FAQs
 #### Q
   Why not just use a flat keycap profile and save yourself a lot of work?